|Back||Tsuka-ito & Sageo||Home|

 16. Navy Blue

 NOTE: The cords displayed above are 'handle wrapping SILK cords'.

 NOTE : Different computers and monitor settings produce colors will vary slightly from one to another.

 The cords below (called SAGEO) are used to secure the sword to the user.

 'Extra long Sageo' (220cm) are similar to Katana Sageo except they are 7 feet long instead of 5.5 feet

 and they are available in a much wider selection of colors.
 Most Sageo being used today are made by what is referred to as 'man-made SILK'.

-IF you want a genuine Silk Sageo, they are available and cost approximately $80 to $100 & sometimes more.
+IF you want a genuine Silk Sageo, they are available and will cost approximately $80 to $100 & often more.

-Most users of our 'man-made Silk' Sageo have voiced an opinion that there is little difference between it & 'genuine Silk'.
+Most users of our 'man-made Silk' Sageo have voiced an opinion that there is no difference between them & 'genuine Silk'.